Gone Girl (film): Plot

-In the months following her return, Nick intends to leave Amy and expose her story during a televised interview in their home.
-Foreseeing this, Amy reveals on the morning of the interview that she is pregnant, having inseminated herself with Nick's sperm stored at a fertility clinic.
-Nick reacts violently to Amy's insistence that they should remain married but feels responsible for the child.
-Nick ultimately decides to stay with Amy, despite Margo's despair.
-The couple announces on live television that they are expecting a child, to the delight of the host.
-Nick is visibly distraught; Amy remains triumphant.
+A televised interview takes place in their home seven weeks later.
+Anticipating Nick's intention to leave her and publicly expose her story, Amy reveals her pregnancy minutes before the interview, having inseminated herself with Nick's sperm from a fertility clinic.
+Nick reacts violently at first but feels responsible for the child and ultimately decides to stay with Amy, despite Margo's despair.
+The "happy" couple announces on television that they are expecting a child.